Na8aN-web/-Stackbuld-Frontend-Technical-Assessment/README.md

 /data: Contains dummy data for initial testing (optional).

-Key Components
+### Key Components
 ProductCard: Displays a single product's information including name, price, and image.
 ProductFilter: Provides filtering options for products based on category and price.
 Notification: Shows success or error messages to users.
-State Management
-The application uses React hooks (useState, useEffect) to manage state and side effects.
+State Management: The application uses React hooks (useState, useEffect) to manage state and side effects.
 State is managed locally within components, and changes are reflected in the UI.

 Local Storage Usage
 Products: Stored in local storage under the key "products".